ROCm/amd-nhc/Readme.md

 ## Introduction

-AMD's NHC Scripts are add on health checks for the widely utilitzed [Node Health Check (NHC)](https://github.com/mej/nhc) framework.
+AMD's NHC Scripts are add-on health checks for the widely utilized [Node Health Check (NHC)](https://github.com/mej/nhc) framework.
 These specialized scripts enhance monitoring capablities by adding AMD-specific checks focusing on AI/ML and HPC clusters.
 Key focuses of this repository are RDMA networking and GPU health checks.

 ## Installation